 The artificial urinary sphincter can treat all degrees of SUI25 and in my opinion is the most successful treatment for moderate to severe stress urinary incontinence.

 The artificial urinary sphincter (AUS) is considered the gold standard for treatment of male SUI.
-The artificial urinary sphincter can treat all degrees of SUI25 and in my opinion is the most successful treatment for moderate to severe stress urinary incontinence.
-The AUS is designed to function like the man’s own external sphincter muscle to control urine.
-The AUS is made of three small components that are completely concealed within the body: a cuff placed around the urethra, a control pump and a pressure regulating balloon.
-The small balloon is placed in a cavity in the lower abdomen.
-The control pump is placed just beneath the scrotal skin.
-When the patient needs to urinate, he squeezes the pump which allows the fluid in the cuff closing off the urethra to return to the pressure regulating balloon.
-With the device fluid in the balloon, the cuff opens allowing urine to pass through the urethra.
-The cuff refills with fluid automatically and closes off the urethra again, shortly after the patient has urinated.
-Following AUS surgery patients remain incontinent until the artificial urinary sphincter device is activated, approximately 4-6 weeks after surgery.
+The artificial urinary sphincter can treat all degrees of SUI25 and in my opinion is a successful treatment for moderate to severe stress urinary incontinence.
+The AUS is designed to function like the man’s own internal sphincter muscle to control urine.38 The AUS is made of three small components that are completely concealed within the body: a cuff placed around the urethra, a control pump and a pressure regulating balloon.38 The small balloon is placed in a cavity in the lower abdomen.38 The control pump is placed just beneath the scrotal skin.38 When the patient needs to urinate, he squeezes the pump which allows the fluid in the cuff closing off the urethra to return to the pressure regulating balloon.38 With the device fluid in the balloon, the cuff opens allowing urine to pass through the urethra.38 The cuff refills with fluid automatically and closes off the urethra again, shortly after the patient has urinated.38 Following AUS surgery patients remain incontinent until the artificial urinary sphincter device is activated, approximately 4-6 weeks after surgery.

-The majority of my patients have achieved significant improvement in SUI and many will remain completely dry without the need for adult diapers or pads.
+A majority of my patients have achieved improvement in SUI and many will remain completely dry without the need for adult diapers or pads.

 This physician is a Boston Scientific consultant but was not compensated for the creation of this article.